sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 - Once the learner explicitly starts practice from that link, Practice test applies for that shared-link session.
 - Practice test hides English prompts/subtitles and hides or disables reveal tools.
 - Audio remains available.
 Practice test must not disable manual audio replay, even though it hides English prompts and reveal tools.
+- Contextual struggle assist must not trigger in Practice test mode.
 - Practice test is link/session-scoped and must not permanently overwrite learner settings.
 - Practice test must not alter scoring, progress, recommendations, difficult words, recap, dialect handling, completion rules, or normal learner progression.
 - Leaving or completing a Practice test link should restore normal behaviour and must not save Practice test as a setting.
 - Do not add timers, lockdown behaviour, reporting, teacher accounts, score submission, anti-cheating systems, configurable assessment builders, or additional checkboxes for MVP.
+- Future assessment modes may add stricter controls such as manual replay/reveal permissions, but those are not part of the MVP Practice test behaviour.

 ### 8.9 Temporary custom word lists